|

 URL2:

-- Remote Host: This is the Persona of your machine or the gateway your
+- Remote Host: This is the persona of your machine or the gateway your

 requests pass through.
 The web server MUST have this information in

-were previously viewing (URL1) My
+previously viewing (URL1)

 Another concern...